 This argument doesn’t make me popular among security professionals, but I’ve been saying for a while that the best thing most companies could do for their security posture is to find a few involuntarily retired senior system administrators, hire them, and have them work on patching exclusively.
 Look for people with 20 years of experience and who made close to $100,000 a year.

 Most companies can find a million dollars for a fancy new tool like XDR, but they can’t find a million dollars for labor.
-Having worked for Qualys and heard security directors complain about spending millions of dollars on tools and not having much to show for it, I’ve come to the conclusion that most companies need a patch deployment tool (I like Ivanti’s tools much better than SCCM), a vulnerability management tool like Qualys or Tenable, a tool like Nucleus to route the vulnerability data where it needs to go, and more labor.
+Having worked for Qualys and heard security directors complain about spending millions of dollars on tools and not having much to show for it, I’ve come to the conclusion that most companies need a patch deployment tool (I like Ivanti’s tools much better than SCCM), a vulnerability management tool like Qualys or Tenable, possibly an aggregator for dashboarding or at least someone with enough Python chops to extract data from the scanner and calculate some basic metrics, and more labor.

 When automatic updates make sense

 When it comes to managed updates vs automatic updates, I will concede there is a time when automatic updates make sense.
 It can make sense to configure your web browsers to auto update, with the caveat that you need to allow more than one browser in your environment.
 It’s fairly unlikely that both Chrome and Firefox are going to release duff updates in the same month, so if Chrome destroys itself, your users can fall back on Firefox to access what they need.